ucsd-ece196/ucsd-ece196.github.io/docs/serial.md

 }
 ```

+### Byte Information

-This example should take whatever you enter into the terminal and echo it right back.
+This example should take characters entered into the terminal and display it as different representations.

 ```
 void setup() {